Gaspar Flores de Abrego

 José Gaspar Flores de Abrego (1781–1836) was a Tejano who served three terms as the mayor of San Antonio, Texas.
 He was also a land commissioner and associate of Austin's early colonists.
-Gaspar Flores was a member of a group opposing the dictatorial actions of the President of Mexico, Antonio Lopez de Santa Anna, and is known to have attended their first meeting in Bexar as well as the first revolutionary convention ever held in the city on November 15, 1834 (held by the anti-centrist opposition).
-He was one of the 35 men who signed the anti-Centrist document which was presented at the convention.
+Gaspar Flores was a member of a group opposing the dictatorial actions of the President of Mexico, Antonio Lopez de Santa Anna, and is known to have attended their first meeting in Bexar as well as the first revolutionary convention ever held in the city on November 15, 1834 (held by the anti-centralist opposition).
+He was one of the 35 men who signed the anti-Centralist document which was presented at the convention.

 Early life and family

 José Gaspar María Flores de Abrego was born in San Antonio de Béjar as the son of Vicente Flores and Maria Antonia de las Fuentes Fernandes, descendants of Texas' first settlers, from the Canary Islands.

 He was the great-grandson of the first alguacil mayor of San Antonio, Vicente Álvarez Travieso (1731–1779).
 In 1827, he was acting land commissioner for the Austin colony, issuing 35 land titles.
 He was elected as mayor of San Antonio in 1811, 1819, 1824, 1829, and 1834.